Giftbit/currencyapi/apiary-sources/endpoint-refresh-script/README.md

 ## Steps to run the script
 1. Create a new account on lightraildev.net.
-2. Switch to LIVE mode and generate an API key.
+1. Switch to LIVE mode and generate an API key.
-3. Paste the API key into the top of refreshScript.groovy.
+1. Paste the API key into the top of refreshScript.groovy.
-4. Run the script.
+1. Run the script.
 If in intelliJ simply right click on it.
-From command line: `groovy refreshScript`
+You'll need to add the API key to program arguments.
+You can do this in intelliJ by editing the run configuration.
+From command line: `groovy refreshScript <API_KEY>`
-5. Go to the ping output file and change the email to user@example.com.
+1. Go to the ping output file and change the email to user@example.com.
 Specifically this file is `/Lightrail-API-Docs/endpoints/ping-GET.md`.
-6. Remove the API key since if it's committed it could be used to retrieve your email.
-7. Commit changes.
+1. Commit changes.

 ## How it works
 The script refreshScript.groovy processes the requests in requests.json.
 It uses a variable replacement strategy to replace variables in requests.json which allows it to make requests that use the output of other requests.